liferay/liferay-docs/discover/portal/articles/110-collaboration/02-sync/03-sync-mobile/00-intro.markdown

 search Google Play or the App Store for *Liferay*.
 You can also download Sync from the
 [Liferay Sync downloads page](https://www.liferay.com/downloads/liferay-sync).
-Once you've installed the Sync app on your device, follow the instructions below to learn how to use it.
+Once you've installed the Sync app on your device, the rest of the articles in this guide show you how to use it.